Blackfell/blackfell.github.io/_posts/2019-10-20-Mr-Robot-Walkthrough.md

   include figure
   image_path="/assets/images/posts/mr_robot/password_guessing.jpg"
-  alt="Guessing passwords with hydra" caption="Guessing of passwords with Hydra using a valid logon of *elliot*, but chaning the failed logon text to *'is incorrect'* as derived from the mrevious figure.
+  alt="Guessing passwords with hydra" caption="Guessing of passwords with Hydra using a valid logon of *elliot*, but changing the failed logon text to *'is incorrect'* as derived from the previous figure.
 Successful logins are again shown in green in the output."
 %}

 Hydra has come back with a potentially valid password for our user elliot, great!
 If we take those credentials and try them on the webpage in our browser.